sfz1wdorf/gradecryptmobile/README.md

-Safe way of distributing Grades to students, for only them to read
+Safe way of receiving grades for only you to read

 How to compile:
 ###############################